hannahclauson/health-agreements/attack-plan.md

 - Data Entry Phase IV (##est 3 days)
   - big data push - hundreds of sites as goal
   - ideally 1k companies
-  - upgrade search (to elastic search?) so that its good / fast
 - Request Addition / Modification (##est 1 day)
   - form to request a company added to list
   - form to request a modification